jimhigson/oboe.js-dissertation/main/main.md

 file packaged for delivery to a web browser.
 Significantly, other than adaptors wrapping browser APIs in the call style of the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
-Additionally, the http adaptor[^5_Implementation1] is capable of using XHRs as a streaming source when run on supporting browsers.
+Additionally, the HTTP adaptor[^5_Implementation1] is capable of using XHRs as a streaming source when run on supporting browsers.

 Javascript source can be made significantly smaller by *minification*